Penn State ex-president asks court to overturn conviction

 Spanier’s lawyers argued his conviction under a 2007 law for mishandling a complaint about former assistant football coach Jerry Sandusky showering with a boy in 2001 violated the U.S. Constitution.
 They also assert that the statute of limitations was not properly applied.

-The state attorney general’s office wants U.S. Magistrate Judge Karoline Mehalchick in Scranton, Pennsylvania, to do what state courts have done and uphold Spanier’s misdemeanor conviction for a single count of child endangerment.
+The state attorney general’s office wants U.S. Magistrate Judge Karoline Mehalchick in Scranton to do what state courts have done and uphold Spanier’s misdemeanor conviction for a single count of child endangerment.

 Mehalchick did not indicate when she will rule, and it was unclear whether she might order a new trial or take some other action.